JKang025/arb-bet/README.md

 ### Usecase
 By default, the information - such as an arbitrage opportunities - is outputed onto the console.
 However, if the program is run with the --gui flag, it will open a GUI that displays the relevant information.
 Furthermore, with the --email flag, the program will send an email containing arbitrage opportunities.
 The --refreshtime argument can be used to edit how often the program checks for opportunities; although we suspect checking every day will be more than sufficient, considering bets aren't updated frequently.

+If you choose to use the email functionality, please enter your own email in utils.py line 114, and enter the email you wish to be notfied with.

 ## Overview